 These burgers were SO good that about two bites in I asked Hubs, “Am I just starving or are these things delicious?”
 Hubs answered, “These things are delicious!”

 Our back yard still resembles the Arctic Circle, so I pan fried these in my cast iron.
+Grilled or pan fried, these blue cheese burgers are the bomb.
 Let’s take a look.

 A great blend of blue cheese and beef for a great burger